-To cater for this, we will introduce a separate “invitation retention period” to the GDPR settings accordion, where the controller can define how long the data uploaded should remain in our system before being deleted.
-Moreover, we will also introduce a button for deleting the invitation data uploaded prior to enabling GDPR on the quest.
+To cater for this, we have introduced a separate “invitation retention period” to the GDPR settings accordion, where the controller can define how long the data uploaded should remain in our system before being deleted.
+Moreover, we have also introduced a button for deleting the invitation data uploaded prior to enabling GDPR on the quest.
+Read more

 Example for employee engagement